11 Ways Emotional Wounds of Adult Children Keep Parents in Silent Pain

 When should I seek professional help for these emotional wounds in my family?

 Get help when you feel stuck in the same painful patterns, when the stress affects your sleep, health, or work, or when contact with your child leaves you broken for days.
-A family therapist, mediator, or your own counsellor can guide you and help you respond more calmly and wisely.
+A family therapist, mediator, or your own counselor can guide you and help you respond more calmly and wisely.